EUthana/EUthana_Project/README.md

 #### DM's pass

 Dominator's backstory references whos's backstory?
-Only the class name.
+Only the class name.（this pass contains capital letters and space）